"You used your escapipe! Normally a smart move, but now I'm afraid the game can't be continued. Please press the Reset Button and try again."

 - The infamous "Red Key Card bug" from Little Big Adventure / Relentless is caused by Script Breaking.
 Normally, in order to break into the museum, you need to get said key card from a character and use it on the back door of the museum to get in and do some stuff here (including stealing several items).
 However, it is perfectly possible to steal these items by just fighting your way in from the front door, and if you do this, the game will assume you already have the key card, so you can no longer get it.
 The nasty part is that you'll need the card later on and won't be able to complete the game without it.

 - In the final mission of the single player campaign in Age of Mythology, you are supposed to get Arkantos turned into a demi-god and have him kill a statue of Poseidon.
-By using cheat codes, you can just cast tornado repeatedly on the statue until it dies, at which point, sure enough, there's a cutscene of demi-god Arkantos fighting and finishing off the statue.
+But if you're good you can just destroy the statue with your mortal army, at which point, sure enough, there's a cutscene of demi-god Arkantos fighting and finishing off the statue.

 - The first-person-shooter Red Faction had rebel miners that were scripted to be killed by certain guards, either through grappling or general combat.
 Killing said guards before they could kill the miners (or were in the process of), would often cause the miners to grapple with 'invisible' enemies while the guards' corpse lay at his feet, or merely fall down dead when reaching the end of their script.